theohbrothers/PSSiteScraper/README.md

 - Sysadmins may also need a list of all uris, in order to warm their site (i.e. "preload the cache") especially so if they use Content Delivery Networks (CDNs).
 - Search Engine Optimization (SEO) often involves preloading of the website's cache, so that it is served faster to visitors.
 This script does this automatically; alternatively site warming can be achieved through using the curls generated in a separate file for portability.
 - Warming sites may be easier using curls rather than Powershell's Invoke-WebRequest which relies on Internet Explorer and its security settings.
 This script generates curls in a separate file.
-- Website owners might need a list of urls if they intend to migrate their site (e.g. changing a domain name, migrating to another site etc.).
+- Website owners might need a list of their site's urls if they intend to migrate their site (e.g. changing a domain name).